MehtaVishesh/MehtaVishesh/README.md

 ### Hey, I'm Vishesh,
 - I am passionate about evangelizing technology and making real world applications.
 A quick learner, out of box thinker and penchant for software development.
 Being adept at interacting with clients and gathering requirements, I want to work in and lead world class teams to build world class products.

-## I'm a student and working for the technical software team of ISA MPSTME

 - 🌱 Currently learning full stack development
 - 👯 I’m always looking for project idea and collaboration
-- 🥅 2021 Goals: Coding my startup
+- 🥅 2022 Goals: Coding my startup
 - ⚡ Fun fact: I love to draw and play the piano

 <br />